stereum-dev/ethereum-node-web-docs/docs/00-intro.md

 title: Welcome
 ---

-# Welcome to the Documentation...

 ![Stereum Ethereum Node Setup & Manager](../static/img/branding/stereum-social-card.png)

-## ...and thank you for choosing Stereum 🍄
+# Welcome to the Documentation and thank you for choosing Stereum

 We're thrilled to have you onboard and are confident that Stereum will enhance your experience with Ethereum.
 This documentation is designed to provide you with all the necessary information to successfully utilize Stereum for managing Ethereum nodes.